zonemaster/zonemaster/test-zone-data/MethodsV2/methodsv2.md

   "Get zone NS names and IP addresses":
   * "(empty)"
   * "(undefined)"
-  * Unordered list of unique pairs of name server name and IP address separated by "/".
+  * Unordered list of unique pairs of name server name and IP address.
-    * The name server name can be repeated with different IP addresses.
+    * Name and address are separated by "/".
-    * The IP address can be empty and then with a placeholder ("-").
+    * The IP address can be empty and then replaced by a placeholder ("-").
+    * The name server name can be repeated with different IP addresses (IPv4 or IPv6) providing multiple addresses for the same name.

 ## Scenarios